lgomezt/tidyX/docs/source/usage/remove_unwanted_elements.rst

 Repetition of characters
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The `remove_repetitions() <some_link>`_ function is adept at removing redundant consecutive characters from a string.
+The `remove_repetitions() <https://tidyx.readthedocs.io/en/latest/user_documentation/TextPreprocessor.html#tidyX.text_preprocessor.TextPreprocessor.remove_repetitions>`_ function is adept at removing redundant consecutive characters from a string.
 Consider the example 'coooroosooo', which would be transformed to 'coroso'.
 However, several languages, including English and Spanish, often feature double letters like 'll'.
 To accommodate such cases, the function provides an exceptions argument that specifies characters allowed to repeat once.

 .. code-block:: python